 Pranay Thangeda

 Pranay’s interests lie in the areas of decision making under uncertainty, learning and autonomy.
-Currently, he is working on problems in reinforcement learning, transit planning, and multi-agent coordination.
+Currently, he is working on problems in reinforcement learning, multi-agent coordination, and robotic navigation.
 Pranay spends his free time on photography, baking, and traveling.

 Gokul Puthumanaillam